IEP Present Levels

 And there’s your problem.
 The team is not going to develop goals to address anything that is not listed in Present Levels.

 If you have concerns about your child’s IEP, Present Levels is your starting point.
 If it is not complete, thorough and accurate, none of the rest of the IEP will be either.
+Your child’s IEP goals will be developed based upon data and baselines that are in Present Levels.
+This is why it’s essential for parents to be participating in this portion of the process.

 The discussion about Present Levels starts around page 126-127.